Why QuickBooks Fails Nonprofits (And What to Do About It)

 The Real Cost of Workarounds

-That's 50–60 hours a year — roughly six full workdays — spent compensating for software that wasn't built for the job.
+That's 50–60 hours a year, about six full workdays, spent compensating for software that wasn't built for the job.
+That doesn't seem like much, but it all adds up.

 When It's Time to Switch